Akhil378/Akhil378/README.md

 *   🚀  I'm currently focused on building [a Reddit clone using Typescript and Next.js](http://github.com/Akhil378/reddit-clone)
 *   🧠  I'm learning Typescript, Next.js
 *   🤝  I'm open to collaborating on I'm open to collaborating on exciting new projects related to web development, especially those that involve Typescript or Next.js.
-*   ⚡  In addition to web development, I'm also passionate about electronic music production and love to explore the intersection of technology and art.
 ### Skills